rcliftonharvey/stream-deck-icons/README.md

 So that's what I did.

 The first 3 icon packs (Simple Bright Colours, Simple Dark Colours, Simple Gray Tones) are essentially collections of primitive colours and tones.
-The Simple Bright Colours are more vivid and eye-catching, the Simple Dark Colours are more dim and laid-back, and the Simple Gray Tones comes with black and white icon backgrounds, as well as three intermediate gray tones.
+The Simple Bright Colours are more vivid and eye-catching, the Simple Dark Colours are more dim and laid-back, and the Simple Gray Tones is just black and white icon backgrounds, as well as three intermediate gray tones.

 It's nothing revolutionary or ground-breaking, but for me and customizing my Stream Deck, these coloured icon backgrounds have been absolutely essential.
 If you can put them to use as well - good for the both of us. :)